scale-it/algo-builder/examples/permissioned-token/README.md

 Link to spec of current template: [https://paper.dropbox.com/doc/Algob-Security-Token-Template-FR2LXhVg3edevYPBQZw6F](https://paper.dropbox.com/doc/Algob-Security-Token-Template-FR2LXhVg3edevYPBQZw6F)

-### API Doc
+### Use Case API

-Below we describe different use cases.
-We describe a use case using a function notation (along with transaction group structure).
-We implement that function in scripts, but for direct integration in smart contracts, you need to construct transactions as described below.
+Below we describe different use cases implemented by the smart contract suite.
+We use a function notation for a use-case, along with description of transaction group which has to be created.
+We implemented that use cases using functions in `scripts` directory.
+For direct integration in smart contracts, you need to construct transactions as described below.

-#### Common
+#### Query

 1. [*totalSupply(assetIndex)*](examples/permissioned-token/scripts/common/common.js): returns total supply of the asset (*asset.total* - *asaReserveHolding.amount*).